What Are 'Modals'?

-Sometimes, by contracting negative modal verbs, we have a change in the main appearance of the verb.
-Such as:
+Sometimes contracting negative modal verbs leads to a change in the overall appearance of the verb.
+For example:

 Here in this example, 'won't' is the contracted form of 'will not'.

 The modal verb 'can', has two negative forms, one is can not and the other is cannot which is used as a single term in formal writings.
-Remember we are not allowed to write cann't for contraction; the correct form is can't.
+However, the only correct contracted form is can't.